Snowbirds : Canada's 431 Air Demonstration Squadron

 Armed with a 13×19 print from my flight, I found myself back at the airport the next day waiting outside the boardroom for the performance debriefing to end.

-Signatures from everyone properly ends my Snowbird weekend experience.
+Asking for signatures from everyone properly concluded my Snowbird weekend experience.